4gatepylon/ModelStitching_LookingForFunctionalSimilarityBetweenRepresentations/mnist_long/README.md

 1. Stitch into and out of a single layer (i.e. an "insertion" stitch instead of a swap)
 2. Sanity tests for frozen layers and unfrozen layers
 3. Documentation and library simplifcation for the model generation and stitch generation (read their code and see what they do)
-4. Find a way to analyze based on the accuracies
+4. Find a way to analyze succes or not based on accuracies.
+Parse files (important).
 5. Autogenerate examples from higher level information
 6. Start writing up Latex results... figure out how to visualize this nicely...
-7. Try "swapping out" matching modules (i.e. stitch and then stitch back)

 # Running on Supercloud
 More info the fixed folder.